Tmonster/Tmonster.github.io/drafts/company-game-show.md

 - Who can type the fastest
 - Who can write a query to get me X answer the fastest
 - As a group, find the best duck-themed trinket/souvenoir under 50 euros.
 We will have a surprise guest to judge the items.

+drawing round
+your best billboard along the 101 on silicon valley